Dementia symptoms and areas of the brain

 A different kind of vascular dementia, called subcortical vascular dementia, follows disease of the small blood vessels deep in the brain.
 This disease often causes widespread damage to white matter beneath the cortex.
 These nerve fibres carry signals between different parts of the cortex, including the frontal lobes.
 A person with subcortical vascular dementia will therefore often have slowed thinking and problems with executive function.

 In all forms of frontotemporal dementia (FTD), the frontal and/or temporal lobes shrink.
 The different sub-types of FTD - which affect the person's behaviour and language - reflect different patterns of damage.
-For more information about these sub-types see factsheet 404, What is frontotemporal dementia?

 In semantic dementia, the front of the left temporal lobe, dealing with verbal semantic memory, is damaged first.
 So the person may have fluent speech but struggle to find the right word for something, or they may ask what a familiar word (eg 'knife') means.
 Damage to the right temporal lobe leads to problems recognising faces and objects.